 I work at ProPublica, a non-profit investigative newsroom, where I lead a design and product practice that supports and extends our award-winning journalism.

 I have directed projects recognized by the Pulitzer Prizes, the Online News Association, the Society for News Design, PDN, the Society of Illustrators, AI-AP, and have served as a judge for both American Illustration and American Photography.
 I’ve also been a Pulitzer finalist and the recipient of a Communication Award from the National Academies, as well as cited in several industry books, including Designing the Editorial Experience by Sue Apfelbaum and Juliette Cezzar, and Art Direction for the Web by Andy Clarke.

-Before launching Stuntbox, he led the interactive design team at BusinessWeek, and helped build some of the very first web-based textbooks at Pearson Education.
-He is a staff columnist for A List Apart magazine and a member of Readability’s Board of Advisors.
+Previously, I was an independent consultant working with the likes of Birchbox, Nomad Editions, Novartis, Signpost, Thomson Reuters, and Qualcomm.
+Before that, I led the interactive design team at BusinessWeek, and helped build some of the first web-based textbooks at Pearson Education.
+I’ve also been a staff columnist for A List Apart magazine and a member of Readability’s board of advisors.

 This site is built with 11ty.
 Body text is set in Signifier and Founders Grotesk by Klim Type Foundry, and the Stuntbox wordmark is set in Deming EP by Mike Fortress.
 Icons are sourced from the Ionicons library.
 And yes, unless otherwise noted, I really did shoot all the photographs you see on this site.
 If you’d like to use one for something, drop me a line.
 No stealing, please.
 Life’s better when we all play fair.